cube-js/cube/docs/content/Caching/Caching.md

 By default, Cube.js will refresh the cache in the background when in [development mode][link-development-mode].
 When development mode is disabled, background refreshing can be enabled by setting `CUBEJS_SCHEDULED_REFRESH_TIMER` to `true`.

- We recommend to run background refresh in the separate worker for production deployments.
-Please consult the [production checklist][link-production-checklist] for more information.
+We recommend enabling background refresh in a separate Cube.js worker for production deployments.
+Please consult the [Production Checklist][link-production-checklist] for more information.

 [link-development-mode]: /configuration/overview#development-mode
 [link-production-checklist-refresh]: /deployment/production-checklist#set-up-refresh-worker

-If the background refresh is disabled Cube.js will refresh the cache during the query time.
-Since it could lead to delays in the query processing for end users we recommend to always refresh the cache in the background.
+If background refresh is disabled, Cube.js will refresh the cache during query execution.
+Since this could lead to delays in responding to end-users, we recommend always enabling background refresh.

 ### Default Refresh Keys

-The default values for the `refreshKey` are
+The default values for `refreshKey` are
  * `every: '2 minute'` for BigQuery, Athena, Snowflake, and Presto.
  * `every: '10 second'` for all other databases.

-You can set up a custom refresh check SQL by changing [refreshKey](cube#parameters-refresh-key) property in a cube's Data Schema.
++You can use a custom SQL query for checking if a refresh is required by changing the [`refreshKey`](/cube#parameters-refresh-key) property in a cube's Data Schema.
 Often, a `MAX(updated_at_timestamp)` for OLTP data is a viable option, or examining a metadata table for whatever system is managing the data to see when it last ran.

 ### How to disable the cache?